Saint Leo University: History

 Saint Leo traces its history to August 10, 1881, when Edmund F. Dunne, a former chief justice of the Arizona Territory, gained control of 100,000 acres in Florida.
-He established a Roman Catholic colony in an area that is now the city of San Antonio and the town of St. Leo.
+He established a Catholic colony in an area that is now the city of San Antonio and the town of St. Leo.

-To accommodate a number of German-speaking colonists, Bishop John Moore of the Diocese of St. Augustine wrote the abbot of Saint Vincent Archabbey in Latrobe, Pennsylvania to request a German-speaking priest.
+To accommodate a number of German-speaking colonists, John Moore, Bishop of the Diocese of St. Augustine, wrote the abbot of Saint Vincent Archabbey in Latrobe, Pennsylvania to request a German-speaking priest.
 That request led to the Benedictine monks first arriving in the area.
 In 1888, Saint Vincent Archabbey transferred control of the colony to Mary Help of Christians Abbey (commonly called Maryhelp) in Belmont, North Carolina.

-In February 1889, Abbot Leo Haid, OSB, of Maryhelp Abbey accepted a gift from Edmund Dunne of 36 acres on Lake Jovita for the founding of a Benedictine College.
+In February 1889, Leo Haid, Abbot of Maryhelp Abbey, accepted a gift from Edmund Dunne of 36 acres on Lake Jovita for the founding of a Benedictine College.
 That same month, Benedictine nuns arrived from Allegheny, Pennsylvania.

 On March 11, 1889, they founded Holy Name Monastery.
 Saint Leo College and Saint Leo Abbey were founded on June 4, 1889.
 St. Leo College, the original name of the institution, opened its doors on September 14, 1890.
 The first student to arrive was 12 years old.
 He and six others were enrolled on the first day, and the student body grew to 32 for the 1890–1891 school year.
 The first five students graduated in June 1893 with Master of Accounts degrees.

 In 1898, before it was legal in Florida for black and white students to attend school together, Saint Leo enrolled a black student—Rudolph Antorcha from Cuba.
 Today, he and the welcoming Benedictines are honored with a sculpture titled A Spirit of Belonging, which was dedicated at University Campus in 2013.

 Over the years, the school went through a series of varying focuses and name changes: St. Leo's College initially, then St. Leo Military College (1890–1903), St. Leo College (1903–17), St. Leo College Preparatory School (1917–18), Saint Leo College (1918–20), St. Leo College High School (1920–23), St. Leo Academy (1923–27), Benedictine High School (1927–29), Saint Leo College Preparatory School (1929–64), Saint Leo College (1959–99), and finally Saint Leo University (1999–present).
 During that time, it served as a military college within three different periods.